-Butternut squash, chicken, shallots and sourdough bread combine to form a tasty fall Panzanella salad, all cooked on a single sheet pan it's an easy option for weeknight dinner!
+Butternut squash, chicken, shallots and sourdough bread combine to form a tasty fall Panzanella salad, all cooked on a single sheet pan, it's an easy option for weeknight dinner without a lot of kitchen chaos!

 Sheet Pan Roasted Butternut Squash & Chicken Dinner